rubeenl99/Retail_Analysis/README.md

 ## Python Analysis

-All Python scripts used for data extraction, cleaning, and analysis are included in the notebook: `retail_analysis.ipynb`.
+All Python scripts used for data extraction, cleaning, and analysis are included in the notebook: [retail_analysis.ipynb](./retail_analysis.ipynb).

 After extracting the data from the MySQL database, Python was used to: